 functional neuroimaging at Stanford

 of Psychology at Columbia University.
 Kevin's research interests include

 social psychology on the one hand, and cognitive neuroscience on the other.

 is a recipient of the Young

-Award from The Cognitive Neuroscience Society, Columbia
+Investigator Award from The Cognitive Neuroscience Society, Columbia

-Distinguished Faculty Award, and the APA
+Distinguished Faculty Award,

-Division 3 New Investigator Award.
-In 2010 Kevin was identified as
+and the APA Division 3 New Investigator Award.
+In 2010 Kevin was identified as 27th most cited Social

 Psychologist of all time, corrected for stage of career, in an article on

-cited Assistant Professor in Social Psychology in an article published in SPSP’s Diologue.
+in an article published in SPSP’s Diologue.

 with Nim Tottenham, Kevin is Co-Director of the Psychology Undergraduate Honor’s

 Program.
 His teaching includes